-All ME graduate students must successfully complete two credits of Mechanical Engineering Colloquium (ME 590), preferably in their first two semesters in the program.
+All ME graduate students must successfully complete two credits of Mechanical Engineering Colloquium (ME 590).
+This must be done in the first two semesters in the program.
 For M.S. students, these two credits are not counted towards the 30-credit total required for completion of the M.S. degree.